prtksxna/segmentation-data/.github/ISSUE_TEMPLATE/visualization-request.md

 ---
 name: Visualization request
-about: Suggest a vizualization for the report
+about: Suggest a visualization for the report

 ---

-**Do you want a particular visualisation?
+**Do you want a particular visualization?
 Can you link from http://datavizproject.com/?**
+A. Scattor plot of …

 **List the variables that you'd like to see**
+A. For example:
+* unique devices per editor
+* rank
+* etc…

 **Any possible correlations and insights you're looking for?**